 Hosts a series of downloadable maps that are freely available for educational use and also can be licensed for publication at nominal cost.
 The maps are organized according to rough geographic regions, including the Roman Empire, the Iberian Penninsula, Egypt, the Aegean, and the Mediterranean.

 Print Location: Burling 1st Floor Oversize DG77 .C597 1982

 Online encyclopedia that addresses literary works, writers, cultural movements, and historical events around the world, with interactive features that enable the user to place literature within its historical context.

 Written by distinguished scholars from around the world, the Dictionary covers all aspects of the classical world from literature and history to religion, science, and archaeology.
 It also contains many thematic entries on subjects relevant to the 21st century such as nationalism, race, gender, and ecology.

 Print Location: Burling 1st Floor DE5 .O94 1998

 Print Location: Burling 1st Floor Oversize DE59 .P7

-The text is also available online at Perseus Digital Library.
+Note: The text is also available online in JSTOR and at Perseus Digital Library.